 - Avoid infringing on some other site’s trademark via a too-similar name.

-- Make sure the URL isn’t something that can be interpreted as (or actually is) offensive, juvenile, or tacky.
+- Make sure the URL can’t be interpreted as (or actually is) something offensive, juvenile, or tacky.

 Stick with .com if possible